Champions League preview: What to look out for on Tuesday

 Article summary

-Will Timo Werner, Álvaro Morata, Gerard Piqué be celebrating come the end of the night?
+Will Ronald Koeman, Timo Werner and Álvaro Morata be celebrating come the end of the night?

 Article top media content